tqandrade/snmp-fiberhome/README.md

 ## getAuthorizedOnus()

-**Description:** Returns a list of all authorized ONUs in OLT.
+**Description:** Returns an array containing all authorized ONUs in OLT.
 If unable to connect to OLT, the return is `false`.

 **Function signature:**